annmcnamara/Web-Design-Challenge/README.md

 Large screen:
 ![data page large screen](Images/data_big.png)

-Small screen:
+Small screen:<br>
 ![data page small screen](Images/data_small.png)

 #### Visualization pages

-You'll build four of these, one for each visualization.
+There are four of these, one for each visualization.
 Here's an example of one:

 Large screen:
 ![visualize page large screen](Images/temperature_big.png)